TangoMan75/JsonDecodeBundle/README.md

 TangoMan JsonDecode Twig Extension Bundle
 =======================================

-**TangoMan JsonDecode Twig Extension Bundle** allows to decode json string in twig.
+**TangoMan JsonDecode Twig Extension Bundle** allows to decode json string from twig.

 How to install